groupdocs-conversion-cloud/docs/content/conversion/release-notes/2021/groupdocs-conversion-cloud-21-12-release-notes.md

 [Here is an example how to retrieve metered license consumption]({{< ref "conversion/developer-guide/advanced-usage/metered-consumption.md" >}})

-You can find more information about docker version atВ [How to self-host GroupDocs.Conversion Cloud with Docker]({{< ref "conversion/getting-started/self-host-with-docker.md" >}})
+You can find more information about docker version at [How to self-host GroupDocs.Conversion Cloud with Docker]({{< ref "conversion/getting-started/self-host-with-docker.md" >}})